developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 -----

 ## Config Tags
 This section describes all tags in the `enterprisehomescreen.xml` file and their possible values.
 They're shown below in the same order they appear in the default file, and are followed by optional tags.
-Tags can appear in any order, but must be contained within the &lt;config&gt; &lt;/config&gt; tag set.
+Tags can appear in any order, but must be contained within the &lt;config&gt; &lt;/config&gt; tag set (node).

 ------